Opportunity for Every Young Person

 What I personally really like at InvestEd, is that it was started by two young women.
 There is still a huge gap in gender equality in the world and men are overrepresented in governments, boards and also amongst startup founders.
 I’ve come across many courageous Filipino women and truly admire their strength.
 I’m looking forward to see Carmina and Melissa succeed in their cause and become role-models for women across the world to fix those things that need fixing.

-26% had previously dropped out due to financial problems
+34% had previously dropped out at one point in their college life due to financial problems

 24% to 320% increase in household income for our graduated students